kanryu/luminor/README.md

 Luminor
 =============

-A simple and fast library that changes the brightness, contrast, and gamma value of on-memory images in real time.
+A simple and fast library that changes the brightness, contrast, and gamma value of on-memory images in real time generated with [Halide](https://github.com/halide/Halide) language.

 Summary
 -------